Mental Health in Motherhood: Our Stories

 DISCLAIMER: The content in this article is provided for informational purposes only and is not intended as medical advice, or as a substitute for the medical advice of a physician.
 If you are experiencing an emergency, dial 911.
 You should not rely on information on this website for medical, legal, or financial decisions, including, but not limited to, diagnosis and treatment of mental health conditions.
 Always consult a professional for advice.

-Many mothers experience struggles in their mental health.
+Many women experience struggles with their mental health in motherhood.
 It can be difficult to understand why this is happening to you, and deciding what to do about it can feel very confusing.
-Our society has come a long way in recognizing how important mental health is, but unfortunately there is still some stigma there.
+Our society has come a long way in recognizing how important mental health is, but unfortunately, there is still some stigma there.
 I want moms to know that they are not alone.
 So many women have been there, and are still there.

 This is a compilation of stories and experiences from mothers just like you.
 My goal is that you will find something in this blog post that speaks to you and relates to what you are going through.
 No matter what you are feeling right now, your life matters and you are worthy.
 Things can get better.